azadecon/azadecon/README.md

 ### Hi there 👋

 I am `Arshad Azad`.
-I am an RA with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) at Ashoka University.
+I have been an RA with [Prof. Meghna Agarwala](https://www.ashoka.edu.in/profile/meghna-agarwala-3/) at Ashoka University.

 Check out my [website](https://azadecon.github.io) or you could reach me [here](mailto:azadecon@gmail.com).